Survival rates for sentinel conditions

 Commentary

-EMHS’ performance in the survival rate for fractured neck of femur patients exceeded target in the 70-79 years age range and was slightly below target for the 80+ years age group.
+EMHS’ performance in the survival rate for fractured neck of femur patients exceeded target in both age ranges.

-Monitoring of the fractured neck of femur pathway will continue throughout 2024 to actively identify any opportunities for improvement.
-All inpatient deaths are further subject to peer review as part of a morbidity and mortality review process.
+Throughout 2025, the fractured neck of femur pathway will continuously monitor to identify opportunities for improvement.
+All inpatient deaths undergo peer review as part of a morbidity and mortality review process.
 Actions taken to address issues and lessons learnt are shared with clinical teams.

 Data source: HMDC